tomprimozic/type-systems/first_class_polymorphism/README.md

 This implementation is based on the work of Daan Leijen, published in his paper [HMF: Simple Type Inference for First-Class Polymorphism][hmf].
-In contrast to MLF, it only uses very intuitive System F types and has a considerably simpler type inference algorithm, yet it requires more type annotations, since it always inferes the least polymorphic type.
+In contrast to MLF, it only uses very intuitive System F types and has a considerably simpler type inference algorithm, yet it requires more type annotations, since it always infers the least polymorphic type.
 In addition to the basic algorithm, the implementation includes some extensions proposed by Daan in his paper, including rigid annotations and support for n-ary function calls, that can significantly increase HMF's expressive power and improve its practical usability.